-Yea r Actions Responsible Outcomes / Success Criteria Year One (2021-2022) Work with enterprise coordination (C. Codner) to review current plan for the year ahead LWA & C.Codner Activities planned in the calendar to expose students to a variety of different employers Year Two (2022-2023) Create survey for staff to determine what links the staff have with industry Organise CORE days in advance to ensure that a wide range of different organisations are planned Work on increasing the number of virtual encounters with employers Contact workplaces across the area to enquire about the potential for workplace visits for students.
+Yea r Actions Responsible Outcomes / Success Criteria Year One (2024-2025) • Work with enterprise coordinator (C. Codner) to review current plan for the year ahead • LWA & C.Codner Activities planned in the calendar to expose students to a variety of different employers Year Two (2025-2026) Organise CORE days in advance to ensure that a wide range of different organisations are planned Contact workplaces across the area to enquire about the potential for workplace visits for students.
 Start to generate a network of alumni students with the support of long-term staff.
-LWA to create survey and disseminate LWA with CORE day plan Each subject area to have established a link with a local business/employer to support students in a range of subjects.
-Students will have access to employers through workshops and guest speakers Encounters with employers will be easier to access Year Three (2023-2024) To have a database of contacts/employers from different sectors to network with and invite for events/workshops with students Student's aspirations to be collected each year from year 7 during tutor time with form tutors.
-This should be updated each year and feed into discussions during tutor time.
-LWA to keep records LWA with support of personal tutors Employers will have a positive working relationship with the Academy and students can benefit from their knowledge of their industry.
+LWA to create survey and disseminate LWA with SST support Each subject area to have established a link with a local business/employer to support students in a range of subjects.
+Students will have access to employers through workshops and guest speakers Encounters with employers will be easier to access Year Three (2026-2027) To have a database of contacts/employers from different sectors to network with and invite for events/workshops with students Student's aspirations to be collected each year from year 7 using Unifrog as a platform.
+LWA to keep records LWA with support of personal tutors and CORE staff Employers will have a positive working relationship with the Academy and students can benefit from their knowledge of their industry.
 To ensure that encounters with students are appropriate for them and meaningful.
 We can therefore target the most appropriate employers for the range of aspirations of our students.

-Careers Programme Action Plan 2022-2023: Targets by Benchmark
+Careers Programme Action Plan 2024-2025: Targets by Benchmark

 Benchmark Specific action points Progress Review Gather feedback and evaluations for every careers event A Stable Careers programme Feedback/survey to parents on their knowledge of the careers programme and the different pathways available LMI info on slides at Y9 Options evening.
 Include LMI in CORE lessons 2.
 LMI Feed into Careers Week Use social media to engage parents with LMI Begin process of Compass+ evaluation 3.
 Individual Needs Potential for staff & student career champions 4.
 Linking Curriculum Identify a consistent approach to careers delivery within the curriculum (e.g. a logo that represents a careers link) Meet with SLT line manager for potential for curriculum monitoring 5.
 Employer Encounters Plan additional event in summer to make up for Virtual Careers fair losses (if not a success).
 Plan ahead with prep sessions for work experience week 6.
-Workplace Experience Invite DWP to give session on how to find work experience successfully ' Ensure that tutors are fully involved in the work experience programme, actively opening conversations with students and chasing up applications.
-Plan earlier for Y7 University trip.
-7. Further and Higher Education · · Encounters Planning of higher education workshops for CORE days 8.
+Workplace Experience Invite DWP to give session on how to find work experience successfully Ensure that tutors are fully involved in the work experience programme, actively opening conversations with students and chasing up applications.
+7. Further and Plan earlier for Y7 University trip.
+Higher Education Encounters Planning of higher education workshops for CORE days 8.
 Personal Guidance Ensure that year 11 have a follow up interview

-Careers Programme Action Plan 2022-2023: Targets by year Group
+Careers Programme Action Plan 2024-2025: Targets by year Group